-When we participate in training as a group, we participate more actively, have greater access to more ideas, receive more immediate feedback, and retain more information.
+When we participate in training as a group we participate more actively, have access to more ideas, receive immediate feedback, and retain more information.

 As organizations provide more opportunities for virtual access to educational content, they are also looking at ways to incorporate online learning communities, or “communities of practice” into their curricula.

 Over the past two years, virtual training has grown in popularity because it has shown to be more accessible.
-Logging into a course from work or home is easier, less disruptive, and often more affordable than traveling to a classroom site for one or multiple days.
+Logging into a virtual course is easier, less disruptive, and more economical than traveling to a classroom site.

 Accessibility also means how well that course—even delivered virtually—fits into a learner’s schedule.
-Participants are already being pulled in multiple directions, juggling multiple priorities, and at work, may even be managing more responsibilities due to lack of staff.
-Couple this with a preexisting tendency toward virtual fatigue, and successfully completing a long learning module may be more difficult than ever.
+Participants are already juggling multiple priorities.
+Couple this with virtual fatigue, and successfully completing a long learning module may be difficult.

-This year, more organizations plan to increase their use of microlearning content in their virtual training programs, dividing educational content into shorter, more manageable segments that are designed to increase learning outcomes.
+This year, organizations plan to increase their use of microlearning content in their virtual training programs.
+By dividing educational content into shorter segments, the objective is to increase learning outcomes.

-3 learning trends that are getting the least attention in 2022:
+3 training trends that are getting the least attention in 2022:

-On the flipside of the equation, these topics may be the talk of the training industry, but are not a current focus for many training organizations at this time.
+These topics may be the talk of the training industry, but are not a current focus for many training organizations at this time: